PNCA To Create National Database Of Visual Artists - UrduPoint

 PNCA To Create National Database Of Visual Artists

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2023 ) :The Pakistan National Council of the Arts (PNCA) on Wednesday decided to gather information on emerging visual artists across the country with the intention of building a comprehensive national database of these individuals.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th May, 2023 ) :The Pakistan National Council of the Arts (PNCA) decided to gather information on emerging visual artists across the country with the intention of building a comprehensive national database of these individuals.

 The artists could register by sending their bio-data and portfolio to 'nag.vadevents@gmail.

-com' and once the registration would be completed, PNCA would contact the artist for the upcoming events, an official told APP.
+com' and once the registration would be completed, PNCA would contact the artist for the upcoming events, an official said while talking to APP here on Friday.